stekovinbranturry/navigation-website/README.md

 # website-repository
-> The project is a websiteS repository for company internal use, also can be a site navigation template, which uses the basic HTML5, CSS3, JS and jQuery.
+> The project is a websites repository for company internal use, also can be a sites repository template, which uses the basic HTML5, CSS3, JS and jQuery.